ioxiocom/arangodantic/README.md

 from shylock import ShylockAioArangoDBBackend from shylock import configure as configure_shylock

-from arangodantic import DocumentModel, EdgeModel, configure
+from arangodantic import ASCENDING, DocumentModel, EdgeModel, configure

 # Define models